 We welcome volunteers from all walks of life to join Midway’s Team!

 Join us as an individual for an on-going assignment, with various options to choose from or, participate as a group for a one-day project.
 Volunteer opportunities from Safety to Ship Restoration; there is something for everyone.
+For a full list of our current openings, please download this PDF.

 Individual Volunteer Opportunities